eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

    be able to determine the value of the attributes that the Provider will attest to.
 For instance, a PID Provider SHALL ensure it provides the correct family name and date of birth to the Wallet Instance.
-   Please note that the method by which the provider performs user identification and authentication is out of scope of this document.
+   Please note that the method by which the Provider performs user identification and authentication is out of scope of this document.
 3. The Provider SHALL be able to trust the EUDI Wallet Provider.
 4. The Provider SHALL be able to trust the EUDI Wallet Instance.
 This